 If processing and sharing information means respecting such strict regulations, one could ask why collect, process and share data in the first place?
 In modern organizations, data represents an opportunity to make more informed decisions, and to build new products and revenue streams.
 According to the Boston Consulting group, 80% of the most innovative companies use data to create and drive value.
 Such value creation can take many forms: depending on their vertical, organizations can use data for cases including decision support, product development, customer experience personalization, research and intra- and inter-business collaboration.
 Data presents an opportunity that organizations cannot afford to miss out on, but it’s use is not without challenges.

 One approach to solving this dichotomy is to make the data anonymous - i.e to remove relationships between the data to be used and any individual.
-While there are many approaches to making data safer to use, including K-anonymity and pseudonymization, in many cases they can not provide guarantees of privacy, and are therefore not compliant with modern data privacy laws (If you’re interested in an introduction to privacy, and of the various data anonymization techniques available, our CDO, Omar Ali Fdal recorded a presentation at PyData Berlin on this topic (he’ll also be present in the webinar, so if you have questions, join us!)).
+While there are many approaches to making data safer to use, like masking or k-anonymity, in many cases they can not provide guarantees of privacy, and are therefore not sufficient by themselves to meet the standards of modern data privacy laws.

 At Statice, we approach this problem from a slightly different angle: we train machine learning models to learn statistical and structural information inherent in (sensitive) data sets, and then generate new, synthetic data that has no 1:1 links to the original data.
 Instead, the new synthetic data represents as much statistical content and structure as is possible, while providing a mathematically guaranteed preservation of privacy.